A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Conclusion and further directions

 \section{Conclusion and further directions}

 Our lightcone embedding of the twin building of a hyperbolic Kac--Moody group is motivated by the conjectural existence of hyperbolic Kac--Moody symmetric spaces.
-There have been some efforts recently to develop the geometry of hyperbolic Kac--Moody symmetric spaces, building on work of the third author on the construction of affine Kac--Moody symmetric spaces~\cite{Freyn09, Freyn10b, Freyn10d, Freyn12c, Freyn12d}.
+There have been some efforts recently to develop the geometry of hyperbolic Kac--Moody symmetric spaces, building on work of the third author on the construction of affine Kac--Moody symmetric spaces~\cite{Freyn09, Freyn10b, Freyn10d,Freyn14, Freyn15b, FreynHartnickHornKoehl17}.

-Recalling the well--known finite dimensional theory (see for example~\cite{Helgason01, Eberlein96}), the boundary of a symmetric space $M$ of non--compact type $IV$ corresponding to a complex simple Lie group $G$, can be identified with the building over $\mathbb{C}$ associated to $G$.
-Via the isotropy representation at a point $p\in M$, the building can be embedded into the unit sphere of the tangent space $T_pM$.
+Recalling the well-known finite-dimensional theory (see for example~\cite{Eberlein96, Helgason01}), the boundary of a symmetric space $M$ of non--compact type $IV$ corresponding to a complex simple Lie group~$G$, can be identified with the building over $\mathbb{C}$ associated to~$G$.
+Via the isotropy representation at a point $p\in M$, the building can be embedded into the unit sphere of the tangent space~$T_pM$.
 In this way, points in the building get identified with directions in the tangent space of the symmetric space.
-Via the duality between the compact type and non--compact types, we can identify spaces of type $IV$ with spaces of type $II$ and thus also obtain an embedding of the building into the tangent space of a compact symmetric space.
+Via the duality between the compact type and non-compact types, we can identify spaces of type~$IV$ with spaces of type~$II$ and thus also obtain an embedding of the building into the tangent space of a compact symmetric space.

 In the absence of hyperbolic Kac--Moody symmetric spaces, important properties of the local geometry are captured via the embedding of the building into the Lie algebra.
-Our embedding of the building into the Lie algebra gives local pictures of the tangent spaces of conjectural hyperbolic Kac--Moody symmetric spaces of types $II$ and $IV$.
+Our embedding of the building into the Lie algebra gives local pictures of the tangent spaces of conjectural hyperbolic Kac--Moody symmetric spaces of types~$II$ and~$IV$.
 We note however, that since our twin building embeds into the lightcone of the compact form of the Lie algebra, it captures only the timelike directions in the tangent space.